superfaceai/cli/README.md

   --profile                            Create a profile

-  --profileFileName=profileFileName    Name of profile file without extension
+  --profileFileName=profileFileName    Name of profile file

   --profileId=profileId                Profile Id in format [scope](optional)/[name]

   --provider                           Create a provider

-  --providerFileName=providerFileName  Name of provider file without extension
+  --providerFileName=providerFileName  Name of provider file

   --providerName=providerName          Names of providers.
 This argument is used to create maps and/or providers